When developing for the web, the WebRTC standard provides APIs for accessing

 connected cameras and microphones and provide the appropriate feedback to the

 user.
-This can be done by calling the function enumerateDevices()
+This can be done by calling the function enumerateDevices().
+This will

 each known media device.
 We can use this to present a UI to the user which let's